/

 - without modifiers, case do matter i.e.

-and A
+a and A are different

 - with modifiers, use

-Commands
+Commands #

-Notes
+Notes #

 The changes are applied right after you save settings file so that you can test changes without restarting SumatraPDF.